IBM/opensource-ai-workshop/docs/README.md

 ## Open Source AI Workshop

 Welcome to our workshop!
-In this workshop we'll be using a local AI Model for code completion, as well as training a model locally to help it gain some knowledge.
+In this workshop we'll be using a local AI Model for code completion, and learning best practices leveraging an Open Source LLM.

+Our overarching goals of this workshop is as follows:

 * Understand what Open Source AI is, and its general use cases
-* How to use an AI model that is built in a verifiable and legal way
+* How to use an Open Source AI model that is built in a verifiable and legal way
-* Learn a suggested workflow on how to fine tune a model with new knowledge and skills!
+* Learn about Prompt Engineering, how to leverage a local LLM in starter daily tasks

+!!! tip
+    This workshop may seem short, but a lot of working with AI is exploration and engagement.
+    These labs is set up for you to get "everything you need to start" put together so you can share in a collaborative learning environment and shared exploration.
+Don't hesitate to raise your hand ask questions and engage with the other students.

+    By the time you leave today, you'll have everything you need leverage this on your laptop at home, without internet access, in a secure manner.

 ## About this workshop